-James J. Hill, an industrialist who conceived and constructed the Great Northern Railroad in 1891, was very instrumental in developing interest in the mountainous region now Glacier National Park.
+James J. Hill, an industrialist who conceived and constructed the Great Northern Railroad in 1891, was very instrumental in developing interest in the mountainous region that we now call Glacier National Park.
 The Great Northern Railroad built their principle line from the Great Lakes Region to the Pacific Ocean in the 1890s.
 His son, Louis Hill, took over as president of his father’s railroad company in 1907.
-In just 5 constructions seasons after Glacier Park was designated a national park in 1910, Great Northern Railroad built 8 Swiss-style chalets and 2 luxury hotels in Glacier Park.
+In just 5 construction seasons after Glacier Park was designated a national park in 1910, Great Northern Railroad built 8 Swiss-style chalets and 2 luxury hotels in Glacier Park.

 The western national parks used a variety of styles and types of touring buses.
 By the mid 1930’s, the National Park Service decided to standardize the touring buses used in these parks.
-Standards were set and the Park Service evaluated buses from several manufacturers.
-White Motor Company submitted the winning proposal.
+Standards were set and the Park Service evaluated buses from several manufacturers – White Motor Company submitted the winning proposal.

 Glacier National Park Red Buses

-Over 500 hundred of White Model 706 buses were manufactured for the western parks (Bryce Canyon, Yellowstone, Glacier, Grand Canyon, Mt Rainier, Yosemite, and Zion).
+Over 500 hundred White Model 706 buses were manufactured for the western parks (Bryce Canyon, Yellowstone, Glacier, Grand Canyon, Mt Rainier, Yosemite, and Zion).
 Each park made minor configuration changes to the buses for their parks as well as adopting their own color scheme.
 Glacier National Park adopted a red and black color scheme – the red color was to match the color of a ripe Cascade Mountain Ash berry.

 The “Reds”, as they were affectionately called, became a favorite way to tour the Going-To-The-Sun Road.
 Some of the more noted riders of the “Reds” were Clark Gable, Carol Lombard, William Randolph Hearst, then-Vice President George H. Bush, the Queen of the Netherlands, and Robin Williams.

 When touring Glacier Park during the 1990s, it was not unusual to see one or more of the “Reds” stranded on the side of the Going-To-The-Sun Road due to a mechanical problem.
-The visitors on the Red Bus would wait for another “Red” to come so they could continue on their tour of the Going-To-The-Sun Road.
+The visitors on the Red Bus would wait for another “Red” to come so they could continue on their tour of the Road.

 After being in service for over 6 decades, in 1999, due to old age, metal fatigue, safety issues, and liability, Glacier National Park Red Buses were retired from service.
 At this time, they figured each Red Bus had traveled over 600,000 miles with the oldest Red Bus having been on the road for more than 64 years.
 The “Reds” were believed to be the oldest fleet of touring buses in the world.
-They were replaced with contemporary 15 passenger vans.
+They were replaced with contemporary 15-passenger vans.

 Restoring the Red “Jammer” Buses